 We offer both short-term and long-term courses in General English, Business English, examination preparation and specialist options.

-Courses are organised in 45-minute lessons in groups of no more than 10 students , and can be booked to start any Monday in the year for two weeks or more.
+Courses are organised in 45-minute lessons in groups of no more than 12 students (PM classes 15) , and can be booked to start any Monday in the year for two weeks or more.

 Here is a list of all our courses we offer

 Our approach is broadlyPrincipled Eclecticism.
 We use a variety of methodologies and approaches, choosing from a range of techniques that we consider effective and applying them according to the learning context and objectives.
 We aim to facilitate the understanding of the new language being taught and do not rely on one specific ‘best method’.

 Our approach views communication as both a goal of and means to language acquisition.
 Our approach is centred on helping the student develop certain skills and abilities: spoken interaction and expression, listening and reading comprehension, and writing expression.
 In each class students will be afforded opportunities to practise language in contextualized, practical and everyday situations through activities, games etc. with predefined goals.

 We offer courses at the following levels (min. age in adult classes is 16):

 - Proficiency / CPE preparation (C2)

 * For Complete Beginners please contact the school before booking.

 See our Learning aims for each level under Courses/Pedagogy